teckcamp/teckcamp.github.io/register.md

 ---
 layout: page
+title: Registration Form
-subtitle: Please register below to receive your Slack Invitation Link and join the crew!
+subtitle: Please fill out this form and you will receive your Slack invitation link by email.
+use-site-title: true
 ---